evanthebouncy/evanthebouncy.github.io/_pages/thoughts.md

 ----

+[x] marta : a great way to "measure" which tool is better in an open task (i.e. user do w/e they want) is to give the user a choice of tool, and see which they prefer more.

+[x] armando: some abstractions (w.r.t.
+LLM) are easy to translate and make connection to abstractiosn people use, others are outright impossible. humans have many different ways to use language to achieve the same goal.

+doing research (around llm as blackbox) is not a game we (armando's group) wants to play. llm is a steam roller, best not stand too close to it.

+[x] it is good to be clear about authorship of the paper _as soon as possible_ so that the first author assumes all responsibilities, i.e. the "catch all exception".

 [x] you want to make sure collaboration is in agreement on all levels: why -- why are we doing what we're doing? what -- what we're doing in order to meet the why? how -- the actual details. the agreement needs to be done in this order. make sure the team is in agreement on all levels, in this order. otherwise you can't move forward.

 [x] accomplishment is cool. getting things done are cool.
 "I don't care" is not cool at all, as it doesn't actually make anything.